 The design is exciting, innovative and unique and is intended to set a new benchmark for architectural design in the western skyline of Sydney’s CBD.
 It represents a shared outcome that captures the objectives of the council controls while allowing an imaginatively refined design.

-- Shortlisted Urban Development Institute of Australia Concept Design Marketing 2015
+- Shortlisted Urban Development Institute of Australia (UDIA) Concept Design Marketing 2015

 - Winner Design Excellence Competition City of Sydney 2013